Why Forest Bathing Is the Stress-Relief Practice You Should Try

 You should either put your phone away in your pocket or leave it at home.
 One of the two options is acceptable.
 Take careful note of everything you see, hear, and feel.

 Perhaps you should sit beneath a tree while you eat your lunch.
 The longer route home will take you through a nearby park.
 During your morning coffee with its hot steam, listen to birdsongs.
-If you persevere, even a brief time will be enough.
+If you persevere, even a brief time will be enough to enjoy forest bathing benefits.

 Let Nature Carry Some of the Weight

 Life can often be a relentless push—more to do or fix.
-You don’t have to work for relaxation; forest bathing teaches you to take a break.
+You don’t have to work for relaxation; forest bathing benefits teach you to take a break.
 Just come, breathe, and let nature carry you for a while.

 If you feel overwhelmed, try going outside.
 You don’t have to resolve everything today.
-Sometimes just standing among the trees and taking a deep breath is enough.
+Sometimes just standing among the trees and taking a deep breath is enough to feel how forest bathing reduces stress naturally.